MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/mobile-app/remote-assist-mobile-to-teams-calls.md

 3. Select the remote collaborator's name, and then select **Launch Call**.

+    ![Screenshot of Dynamics 365 Remote Assist mobile showing the Launch Call button.](./media/calls_3.png)

      > [!NOTE]
-    > If the remote collaborator receives the call on a mobile device with both Dynamics 365 Remote Assist mobile and Teams mobile installed, the remote collaborator can only answer on Teams mobile.
+    > If Dynamics 365 Remote Assist Mobile and Teams mobile are both installed on the same device, [learn where incoming call notifications are received](remote-assist-mobile-to-teams-calls.md#What-happens-when-Dynamics-365-Remote-Assist-mobile-and-Teams-mobile-are-installed-on-the-same-device).

-    ![Screenshot of Dynamics 365 Remote Assist mobile showing the Launch Call button.](./media/calls_3.png)

 4. If the remote collaborator answers the call on **Teams desktop or mobile**, the technician's live video feed is shared with the remote collaborator's device screen.